tylertitsworth/5th-age-srd/Classes/Wizard.md

 ---

+### Wizard Schools

+The seven schools of magic are Abjuration, Conjuration, Divination, Enchantment, Evocation, Illusion, and Transmutation.
+Choose one of the schools as your specialty.

+Necromancy is the forbidden 8th school, and is not featured, see [Necromancer](./Necromancer.md) instead.

+#### Barred School

+Choose one of the seven wizard schools Abjuration, Conjuration, Divination, Enchantment, Evocation, Illusion, or Transmutation as your barred school.
+You cannot cast spells from that school.

-### Specialist Advantage
+#### Specialist Advantage

 Full Recovery spells of your chosen school become recharge 16+ after battle.
 They still count as full recovery spells for abilities that trigger off full recovery spells.

-#### Champion Feat
+##### Champion Feat

 Gain a +1 bonus to recharge rolls for spells of your school.

-#### Epic Feat
+##### Epic Feat

 The bonus to recharge rolls is now equal to your Intelligence modifier.

----

-### Specialist Spell Slot
+#### Specialist Spell Slot

 When you choose spells during a full heal-up, you can declare one (and only one) of your spell slots as your specialist school slot.
 You don’t choose a spell for that slot after the full heal-up, but at the time of casting the spell.
 You can choose any normal spell that belongs to your specialist school.

 If the spell you cast is a recharge spell, make a recharge roll at the end of the battle to regain the spell slot, not the particular spell.
 If the spell you cast is once per battle, cyclic, or at-will, you cast the spell normally during the battle, then regain the spell slot at the end of the battle.

----

-### Wizard Schools

-The seven schools of magic are Abjuration, Conjuration, Divination, Enchantment, Evocation, Illusion, and Transmutation.
-Choose one of the schools as your specialty.

-Necromancy is the forbidden 8th school, and is not featured, see [Necromancer](./Necromancer.md) instead.

 ---